jxsvoboda/sycek/README.md

 Syc
 ---
-NOTE: This is a work in progress.
-Most, but not all C language features are implemented.
+NOTE: Floating point support is not implemented yet.

-`syc` is meant to work as a compiler, lint-like tool and static checker.
-Currently it can compile a subset of C for the Sinclair ZX Spectrum (Zilog Z80 processor).
+`syc` is a compiler, lint-like tool / checker.
+It compiles C for the Sinclair ZX Spectrum (Zilog Z80 processor).

 `syc` also complements `ccheck` checking for certain programming iand C style issues that cannot be reliably detected withough actually